roth-michael/FoundryVTT-RestRecovery/README.md

 # Contributing

-In order to contribute to this module, you will need to run `npm install` and then `npm run build-watch` in order to build the module the `./dist` folders.
+In order to contribute to this module, you will need to run `npm install` and then `npm run build-watch` in order to build the module's `./dist` folders.